richelbilderbeek/collaboration_in_r/lesson_3.md

 For example, 6 has proper divisors 1, 2, 3.
 Because 1 + 2 + 3 == 6, 6 is
 a perfect number.

+It should give a readable error if the user supplies incorrect input.

 ```r
 test_that("abuse", {